takjn/mruby-gr-citrus/README.md

 #mruby-gr-citrus
-This mrbgem is intend to use with Gadget Renesas board "GR-CITRUS" from Renesas Electronics Corporation.
+This mrbgem is intend to use with Gadget Renesas boards "GR-CITRUS" from Renesas Electronics Corporation.

 #Requirements
 - [mruby](https://github.com/mruby/mruby)